SipSup3314/olis-lib-js/README.md

-# Oli's Framework JS
+# Oli's Library for JS
-A framework of useful functions for js
+A ibrary of useful functions for js
 ## Functions
 ### Random Integer
 Using the following function gets a random integer between a minimum number and a maximum number.